 - The site is hard for the site visitor to read and understand.
 This usually happens with sites that try to say too much.
 They look visually “noisy.”
 There’s a lot to weed through.

 - The site leaves the visitor more confused than when they arrived.
 They may say a lot, but the site visitor has to dig around for the answers they’re looking for, or piece things together on their own.

 - The site doesn’t tap into buyer psychology.
 A well-executed website is designed with buyer psychology in mind.
 Everything from the information that’s presented, to the type of copywriting, and even the pictures.
-It all leads the site visitor to see the coach as the best person for them to work with.
+It all leads the website visitor to see the health coach as the best person for them to work with.